Star Wars: Legacy: Continuation

 A second volume to the series, which shares the same name as the original, was announced in 2012.
-Written by Corinna Bechko and Gabriel Hardman, penciled by Hardman, colored by Rachelle Rosenberg, and published by Dark Horse Comics, it will star Ania Solo, a descendant of Han and Leia Organa Solo.
-The first issue was planned to be released in March 2013, and continue as a monthly, ongoing series.
+Written by Corinna Bechko and Gabriel Hardman, penciled by Hardman, colored by Rachelle Rosenberg, and published by Dark Horse Comics, it starred Ania Solo, a descendant of Han and Leia Organa Solo.
+The first issue was planned to be released in March 2013, and continued as a monthly, ongoing series.
 The series ran for 18 issues, from March 20, 2013, to August 27, 2014.

 Plot summary

 The second iteration of Star Wars: Legacy stars Ania Solo, a descendant of Han and Leia.
 It takes place in the aftermath of Star Wars: Legacy – War, a comic miniseries which was set in the year 138 ABY.
 As the series begins, Solo is running a junkyard on a backwater Outer Rim planet and living a life far removed from Emperors and royalty.
 However, the first issue sees her come into possession of a lightsaber and an Imperial communications droid; she discovers that she has been targeted for death, and is launched into an adventure unlike any she has seen before.
 The backwater world serves as a microcosm for greater galactic affairs, and the story expands outward, showing the reader what is happening in the highest levels of galactic government.

 The first issue opened with a "giant lightsaber duel," and it additionally features the Imperial Knight, Yalta Val—an agent of the Galactic Federation Triumvirate—running into trouble in the Outer Rim.
 The Mon Calamari refugee Sauk, a friend of Solo's who works at an ice mining facility and gets pulled into the adventure by Solo.
 In the second issue, Solo is pursued both by local police and by an Imperial Knight determined to kill in order to get the lightsaber back.
 She is aided by formidable friends she has made as a black market salvage dealer.
 The series also features Sith, and the Princess Marasiah Fel of the previous Star Wars: Legacy.
 It may eventually include an appearance by Cade, the earlier protagonist.